syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Getting-Started.md

 </tr>
 </table>

 Currently an additional step is required for Windows Phone, Windows Phone 8.1 and iOS projects.
-We need to create an instance of the busyindicator custom renderer as shown below.
+We need to create an instance of the SfBusyIndicator custom renderer as shown below.

 Create an instance of SfBusyIndicatorRenderer in MainPage constructor of the Windows Phone and Windows Phone 8.1  project as shown